SneakySquid/Circles/README.md

 	-- health_color.g = 255 * percent

 	-- The 90 here is how many degrees the quarter circle is.
-	--If you wanted to use a full circle for the health meter you'd replace it with 360. local end_angle = 90 * percent
+	-- If you wanted to use a full circle for the health meter you'd replace it with 360. local end_angle = 90 * percent

 	-- Make the partial circle smaller depending on health.